kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Value of -1 is used to represent this urgency.

-For example, a stylesheet being referred to from the HEAD section of an HTML document blocks a web browser from rendering the HTML.
+For example, use of an external stylesheet blocks a web browser from rendering the HTML, when the stylesheet is being referred to from the HEAD section of the HTML.
 In such case, the stylesheet is given the blocking urgency.

 ### document